 For more information, please contact Andy Hoffarth.

 Iron Horse has engineered a line of specialized down-hole tools for your frac-thru-coiled tubing operation which are designed to withstand the severe down-hole conditions to which they are exposed.
-Our proprietary frac-thru coil tool has completed more than ~50,000 stages in ~3,500 horizontal wells, including 37 stages and 500 tonnes of sand in a SINGLE run.
+Our proprietary frac-thru coil tool has completed more than ~100,000 stages, with a record 79 stages in a SINGLE run.

 Our focus on practical innovation, collaboration with clients, and extensive horizontal resource well coiled tubing fracturing experience allows us to constantly improve tool reliability, thereby increasing efficiency.
 Additionally, we also custom design and build tools to individual clients’ specifications.